Get Positive Outcomes With the SBI-I Feedback Model

 - Resistant to Change.
 Leaders report issues with employees who resist change, or who may even refuse a change altogether.

 - Not Responsible for Own Actions.
-An unwillingness to take responsibility for their actions — and instead blaming others — also ranked highly as a common negative attribute, regardless of the exact form the behavior took.
+An unwillingness to take responsibility for their actions—and instead blame others—also ranked highly as a common negative attribute, regardless of the exact form the behavior took.

-Based on decades of research and experience, we recommend using the Situation-Behavior-Impact (SBI) model.
+Based on decades of research and experience, we recommend using CCL’s Situation-Behavior-Impact (SBI) model.
+Extending the SBI feedback model to SBI-I, which includes Intent, allows the conversation to address what’s behind a person’s actions.
+This not only clarifies things, but it also builds trust and understanding.
 By relying on facts rather than judgment, you’re more likely to change a problem employee’s behavior.
-Read more about how to use the SBI model.
+Read more about how to use the SBI-I model.

-Ideally, giving consistent feedback — including praise — will result in better behaviors and performance from all employees.
-SBI can be used to reinforce positive behavior, but we also recommend learning how to have better conversations every day.
+Ideally, giving consistent feedback—including praise—will result in better behaviors and performance from all employees.
+SBI-I can be used to reinforce positive behavior, but we also recommend learning how to have better conversations every day.
 Difficult conversations are often necessary because better conversations didn’t happen early on.
 You can get ahead of trouble instead of waiting for it to arrive.

 When giving feedback, try to remember these 10 best practices: